cbhushan/bashmenot-website/pages/reference/index.md

 Deletes the specified resource from S3 with HTTP `DELETE`.

-An empty destination object may be specified to delete the bucket itself.
+An empty destination object can be specified to delete the bucket itself.

 ```
 $ s3_delete foo.example.com foo/bar